The big questions about Andy Murray future before likely French Open swansong

 Doubles?

 Murray knows, barring a miracle, his only chance of an Olympic medal this summer lies in doubles.
-With that in mind, he has entered the men’s doubles at the French Open with Dan Evans, although the pair are likely to need a wild card to get in.
+With that in mind, he has entered the men’s doubles at the French Open with Dan Evans and on Wednesday the pair were awarded a wild card, the first time in more than 20 years a non-French pair have been granted a pass into the men’s doubles at Roland Garros.

 Will Murray qualify for the Olympics?